xavidelamo/mgci-docs/docs/source/qgis.rst

 The new **clipped** **SLOPE dataset in the equal area projection** should be added should be added to the map canvas\ **.**

-The new clipped DEM dataset in the equal area projection should be added should be added to the map canvas\ **.**

 Generating local elevation range from DEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~